DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 ![Figure 1](imgs/c-casimiro-images/C_Casimiro_image1_Female_Stereotypes.tif)

-**Figure 1.
-Female stereotypes**
+Figure 1.
+Female stereotypes

-As figure 1 show, it is quite significant the number of women choosing words such as: affable, instinctive, caring, sensitive, dreamy, conciliatory, and generous for their self-presentations.
+As Figure 1 show, it is quite significant the number of women choosing words such as: affable, instinctive, caring, sensitive, dreamy, conciliatory, and generous for their self-presentations.
 Also, it can be underlined that some words are exclusively used by women: feminine,